unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-react-guide.md

     else if (!isActivating) {
       setConnectionStatus('Connecting...')

-      // Activate the connector and update state connector.activate(1)
+      // Activate the connector and update states connector.activate(1)
         .then(() => {
           setConnectionStatus('Connected')